 How do I get my class and myself ready?
-This should give you everything you need to be prepared for the material.
+This lesson plan should give you everything you need to be prepared for the material.

 Students will understand the concepts related to polymers as the building blocks for adhesives and glues.